rywible/wrela6/docs/design/compiler-pipeline-design.md

 Checked MIR is the important proof boundary, not the optimizer's ideal working format.
-After proof acceptance, the compiler lowers checked MIR plus its certified fact packet into OptIR: a separate, rewrite-friendly representation for whole-image optimization.
+After proof acceptance, the compiler lowers checked MIR plus its certified fact packet and checked optimization evidence into OptIR: a separate, rewrite-friendly representation for whole-image optimization.
 OptIR may be target-selected and layout-aware, but it should remain above physical registers, stack slots, instruction encodings, and AArch64 calling-convention placement.
 For an AArch64-only compiler, OptIR can lower directly to an AArch64-owned machine IR.
 A generic LIR should exist only when multiple backends need a shared target-independent lowering point below OptIR.

 The standard library participates in this shape as source.
 The module graph may load a default vendored stdlib, a user fork, or no stdlib at all.
 After module